malwaredetective/root-crawler/README.md

 ![Docker](https://img.shields.io/badge/docker-required-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 A gamified, hands-on toolkit for learning and practicing Linux Privilege Escalation, powered by Docker!
+Level up your skills, one root shell at a time.

 ## 🧩 What is Root Crawler?